-After World War I the city of Vancouver gained slowly in size, spreading gradually away from the waterfront.
-With the start of World War II in 1942, the city started to grow rapidly again.
+After World War I, Vancouver slowly gained in size, gradually spreading away from the waterfront.
+With the start of World War II, the city started to grow rapidly.

 The Kaiser Shipyards arrive